MichaelCurrin/dev-cheatsheets/cheatsheets/python/lists.md

 ['abc', None, None, None, None, None, None, None, None, None]
 ```

-For data structures, this gives unexpected reuslts as each element points to the same variable.
+For data structures, this gives unexpected results as each element points to the same variable.

 ```python
 >>> x = [[]]*10